DjangoGirls/organizer-manual/resources/README.md

 ## Copyrighted materials

-If you want to use different designs (pictures, fonts, drawings, etc) for your event, be sure you have the right to do it!
+If you want to use different designs (pictures, fonts, drawings, etc) for your event, **be sure you have the right to do it**!
 Only use open sources materials or pay for the license.
 If you can't find the license of something, please don't use it.

 ## Photos